wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 mvn clean install
 ```

-After this you can build start each service in it's own JVM.
+After this you can build and start each service in it's own JVM.
 Services are started with a port-poffset (`-Dswarm.port.offset=...`) and require a reference to the Keycloak authentication service (`export BOOKER_KEYCLOAK_SERVICE_HOST=...`)

 ## Build and start each service